tcheukueppoo/maat/docs/maat.md

 # Variables

 `Maat` has four types of variables: package, lexical, temporary and static variables.

 A module file has a `.mm` extension, a package is a namespace, variables who are fully qualified are known as package variables, there is no one-to-one mapping between a namespace and module file, therefore multiple namespaces can be define in a single module file but this is not a good practice.

 Package variables can be accessed from other packages using their fully qualified name and lexically scoped variables cannot be accessed from outside the package in which they were declared.

 A temporary variable is a variable that is lexically scoped and refers to a package variable declared from another package if the name of the temporary variable at declaration is fully qualified, otherwise it refers to a package variable of the same name declared in its own package.
 Any modification made to temporary variables remains **local** to their scopes of declaration, thus, out of these scopes, package variables they refer to remain untouched.
-You cannot temporarize lexically scoped variables and all package variables regardless of their types can to temporarized.
+You cannot temporarize lexically scoped variables and all package variables regardless of their types can to temporarize.

 We declare package variables with the keyword `our`, lexically scoped variables with `let` and temporary variables with `temp`.

 ```
 package One::Two {